nafisa26091998/NLP-on-PUBMED-articles/README.md

 # NLP-on-PUBMED-articles
-Combination of fetching PUBMED articles, named entity recognition and relation extraction, to construct biomedical knowledge graphs.
+"Combination of fetching PUBMED articles, named entity recognition and relation extraction, to construct biomedical knowledge graphs."

+In this project, we will start by downloading biomedical articles from PubMed.
+The PubMed provides an API to retrieve data as well as a FTP site, where daily updates are available.
+Next, we will run the data through an NLP pipeline to extract relationships between biomedical entities.
+There are many open-source named entity recognition models out there, but unfortunately, I haven't come across any biomedical relation extraction models that don't require manual training.
+We will be using the John Snow Labs Healthcare models.
+John Snow Labs offer free models for recognizing entities and extracting relations from news-like text.
+However, the biomedical models are not open-source.
+Luckily for us, they offer a free 30-day trial period for healthcare models.
+To follow along with the examples in this post, we will need to start the free trial and obtain the license keys.